Vilsack: America’s voluntary approach to agriculture is better than Europe’s mandates - NewsBreak

 While state and federal officials in the United States have tended to avoid implementing rules that might force farmers to radically change their long-held practices, the European Union has specific requirements about crop rotations, permanent pastures and the use of buffer strips and other conservation practices that improve soil quality.

-Dutch farmers have protested some of their country’s efforts in recent years to limit pollution from agriculture, particularly proposals to significantly reduce the number of livestock raised in the country.
-The European Union also recently suspended some of its crop rotation requirements to increase production because of global food shortages caused by Russia’s invasion of Ukraine.
+Dutch farmers have protested some of their country’s efforts in recent years to limit pollution from agriculture, particularly the proposals to significantly reduce the number of livestock raised in the country.

 “Candidly, our view — and I’ve expressed this to EU officials — our view is that their approach may very well result in reduced production,” Vilsack said at the Farm Progress Show in Boone, in response to a question about whether U.S. farmers might eventually face similar requirements.
 He added: “I think our approach is better.”